-- Airline State Park Trail (north and south sections) through Colchester, Lebanon, and Windham. - Commons Hill Trail and Schalk Road Connector in Lebanon between CT Route 87 (Norwich-Hartford Turnpike), Schalk Road, and CT Route 289 (Beaumont Highway). - G&S Trolley Trail in Groton from Knoxville Court to Neptune Drive. - Cyrstal Lake Road to Pleasant Valley Road, Groton - I-95 Southbound Gold Star Bridge Pathway in New London and Groton City is a multi-use route across the Thames River using the I-95 southbound bridge with some associated bikeways at either end of the bridge.
-Wayfinding signage is provided on the street network. - Groton's Crystal Lake Road Multi-Use path extends from the main gate of the U.S. Submarine Base easterly to Route 12, south on Route 12to Pleasant Valley Road, and then along Pleasant Valley Road to Walker Hill Road where local roads can be utilized to access the Gold Star Bridge Pathway. - Heritage Riverfront Park Walkway in Norwich begins on Monroe Street then crosses the Yantic River to link with various other streets as it follows the Yantic River into downtown and ends at Howard T. Brown Memorial Park along Chelsea Harbor Drive. - East Lyme Boardwalk provides a 1 mile pedestrian path south of the railroad line from Cini Beach to Hole in The Wall Beach, and connects to the internal paths in McCook Point Park.
+- Airline State Park Trail (north and south sections) through Colchester, Lebanon, and Windham.
+CT Resource Conservation and Development Area is currently undertaking a master plan for the trail including maintenance, marketing access and economic growth analysis in the town centers of the adjacent twelve towns. - Commons Hill Trail and Schalk Road Connector in Lebanon between CT Route 87 (Norwich-Hartford Turnpike), Schalk Road, and CT Route 289 (Beaumont Highway). - G&S Trolley Trail in Groton from Knoxville Court to Neptune Drive. - Crystal Lake Road to Pleasant Valley Road, Groton - I-95 Southbound Gold Star Bridge Pathway in New London and Groton City is a multi-use route across the Thames River using the I-95 southbound bridge with some associated bikeways at either end of the bridge.
+Wayfinding signage is provided on the street network. - Groton's Crystal Lake Road Multi-Use path extends from the main gate of the U.S. Submarine Base easterly to Route 12, south on Route 12to Pleasant Valley Road, and then along Pleasant Valley Road to Walker Hill Road where local roads can be utilized to access the Gold Star Bridge Pathway.

+- Heritage Riverfront Park Walkway in Norwich begins on Monroe Street then crosses the Yantic River to link with various other streets as it follows the Yantic River into downtown and ends at Howard T. Brown Memorial Park along Chelsea Harbor Drive. - East Lyme Boardwalk provides a 1 mile pedestrian path south of the railroad line from Cini Beach to Hole in The Wall Beach, and connects to the internal paths in McCook Point Park.